SanderSade/Sander.MultiTry/readme.md

 See the documentation for "[when in a catch statement](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/when#when-in-a-catch-statement)".

 ExceptionFilter can be any expression or method which returns boolean.
-Note that an error inside the exception filter will not be handled, and will propagate to caller.
+Note that an error inside the exception filter will not be handled, and will propagate to the caller.

 Simple function or method:
 ```